 The board of directors is responsible for leading the Co-op and guiding the organization.
 They have been elected by the member-owners to act on their behalf.
 The board is committed to absorbing the membership’s needs and wants and making the best decisions for the organization as a whole.

 Originally from Southampton, NY Alison Fritz moved to Philadelphia in 2002 to join AmeriCorps VISTA for a post at Simon Gratz High School working with inner-city youth.
-Since then, she has worked for several regional non-profits and moved from education and program development into the fundraising arena, most recently as a grant writer for WHYY and now as Associate Director of Donor Relations at Fox Chase Cancer Center.
+Since then, she has worked for several regional non-profits and moved from education and program development into the fundraising arena, most recently as a grant writer for WHYY then as Associate Director of Donor Relations at Fox Chase Cancer Center and now as the Director of Development at The Philadelphia School.
 Alison was introduced to the co-op movement during her first years in Philadelphia as a member of Weavers Way.
 She moved to the Passyunk Square neighborhood with her husband Dan Pohlig in 2008 and was instantly drawn to the community building efforts through her civic association.
 In April 2010, Alison convened a meeting about establishing a co-op, and together with her new friends and neighbors, helped found the South Philly Food Co-op initiative.
 She currently serves as President of the Board, and member of the Operations and Outreach committees.

 Maria Sourbeer (formerly Camoratto) – Vice President (current term ends June 2015)